CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 3. Type `load src/test/data/ManualTesting/SampleData.xml`.

 ####Result:
-* In the **Do It Soon** column, there should be 22 tasks appearing with indices from 1 to 22, where task 1-6 are highlighted in red, 7-12 in yellow, and the remaining not highlighted.
+* In the **Do It Soon** column, there should be 22 tasks appearing with indices from 1 to 22.
+Tasks highlighted in red have a start/end time before the current day and time; task highlighted in yellow have a start/end time within the current week and the remaining are not highlighted.
 * In the **Do It Anytime** column, there should be 16 tasks appearing, with indices from 23 to 38.
 * In the **Done** column, there should be 12 tasks appearing, with indices 39-50.